Shoisk/writeups/80s-commitment/80s-commitment.md

 # Information

-We're presented with a website, and the python running behind it:
+We're presented with a website, the python running behind it, and are asked to rickroll the author:

 ![](web.png)